Extensive development planned

 "All planned developments over the next few years will embrace cutting edge 21st century pedagogies, such as collaboration, innovation, mentoring and entrepreneurship with a strong and inclusive spiritual base that respects our environment,'' said principal Paul Belton.

 The College Resource Centre will be completely renovated to create a bright, lightfilled open plan learning hub.
-The College's vision for this important multipurpose space is to become a hub of student learning and incorporate the co-location of student support services, including pathways and careers counselling, learning enrichment and ICT services.
+The College's vision for this important multipurpose space is to become a hub of student learning and incorporate the co-location of student support services, including pathways and careers counselling, learning enrichment, ICT services and homework club.
 This modern facility will focus on innovative learning and provide ample areas for collaboration that can extend into outdoor learning spaces.
 Large glass doors will open to a decking area overlooking the expansive ovals and out to the Adelaide Hills to the East.
 The entire College community will have access to this facility, especially families, cocurricular teams and the old scholars network.

 The central courtyard will undergo a transformation to create a greener environment.
 New spaces for learning, relaxing and leisure will be created through extensive landscaping and sheltered